-Methyl isothiocyanate (MIT) and related compounds have been failed to control SARD in several cases (section 4.4.4., SAVORY, 1966, 1967).
-MIT and related compounds killed nematodes effectively, and also had a good weedkilling effect and, in some preliminary experiments with apple soils, fungi also were very strongly suppressed.
+Methyl isothiocyanate (MIT) and related compounds have failed to control SARD in many cases (sections 4.3 and 4.4.4., SAVORY, 1966, 1967).
+MIT and related compounds killed nematodes effectively, and also had a good weed-killing effect and, in some preliminary experiments with apple soils, fungi also were very strongly suppressed.
 The fungicidal effect of MIT is, moreover, generally recognized.
 As shown in the discussion of the effect of DD further observations are needed before a definite conclusion can be drawn.
 A second point concerns the organisms which are left over after soil treatment with MIT.
-According to REBER (1967 a and b) surviving organisms are bacteria and actinomycetes (cf. DOMSCH, 1959b).
+According to REBER (1967 a and b) surviving organisms are bacteria and actinomycetes (cf. Domsch, 1959b).

 The other fungicides, with little or no fumigant action were mostly not very effective, but their range of action is mostly limited.
-For these reasons it is difficult to interpret the effects of most of the fungicides.
+For these reasons it is difficult to interprete the effects of most of the fungicides.
 An exception is TMTD, which was quite effective in some pot experiments.
-DOMSCH (1963 b) mentions its effectiviness in killing soil streptomycetes.
+Domsch (1963 b) mentions its effectiviness in killing soil streptomycetes.

 Fungi were not generally found associated with diseased roots.
-Phycomycetes were sometimes observed (cf. FRITZSCHE and VOGEL, 1954) and results by MULDER (1968) suggested that damage by species in this group to apple is possible.
-Although our own observations of the root systems, and the absence of an appreciable effect of MIT, and of DD, which has been found to control Phytophthora (ZENTMEYER, et al. 1967) and Pythium spp.
-(PARRIS, 1945), as well as the favourable effect of high soil moisture content on growth of apple (cf. MCINTOSH, 1964; CONVERSE and SCHWARTZE, 1968), suggest that this group of fungi is not the main cause of SARD, it is certainly possible that they contribute to damage in some cases.
-Non-lethal attack of feeder roots, leading to reduced growth, has indeed been reported as a symptom in the case of these fungi (HENDRIX et al., 1966; NEWHOOK, 1961).
-Pythium ultimum is considered to play an important role in replant diseases of strawberry (WILHELM, 1965) and peach (HINE, 1961; MILLER et al., 1966).
-CAMPBELL and HENDRIX (1967) think that Pythium and Phytophthora spp. may cause disease problems in monocultures of horticultural crops, by attacking the fine absorbing roots.
-There is no doubt that the study of the relation of Phycomycetes to apple roots, may at least contribute to our general knowledge about the reaction of the plant under the conditions of attack by a non lethal soil borne pathogen.
+Phycomycetes were sometimes observed (cf. Fritzsche and Vogel, 1954) and results by Mulder (1968) suggested that damage by species in this group to apple is possible.
+Although our own observations of the root systems, and the absence of an appreciable effect of MIT, and of DD, which has been found to control Phytophthora (Zentmeyer et al., 1967) and Pythium spp.
+(Parris, 1945), as well as the favourable effect of high soil moisture content on growth of apple (cf. McIntosh, 1964; Converse and Schwartze, 1968), suggest that this group of fungi is not the main cause of SARD, it is certainly possible that they contribute to damage in some cases.
+Non-lethal attack of feeder roots, leading to reduced growth, has indeed been reported as a symptom in the case of these fungi (Hendrix et al., 1966; Newhook, 1961).
+Pythium ultimum is considered to play an important role in replant diseases of strawberry (Wilhelm, 1965) and peach (Hine, 1961; Miller et al., 1966).
+Campbell and Hendrix (1967) think that Pythium and Phytophthora spp. may cause disease problems in monocultures of horticultural crops, by attacking the fine absorbing roots.
+There is no doubt that the study of the relation of Phycomycetes to apple roots, may at least contribute to our general knowledge about the reaction of the plant under the conditions of attack by a non-lethal soil-borne pathogen.

-If indeed several organisms, whether or not important factors in SARD, could be demonstrated to cause non lethal growth reduction to apple seedlings, it is strongly suggested that the non-lethality of the disease is rather based on a character of the host plant than of the causal organism.
+If indeed several organisms, whether or not important factors in SARD, could be demonstrated to cause non-lethal growth reduction to apple seedlings, it is strongly suggested that the non-lethality of the disease is rather based on a character of the host plant than of the causal organism.

-A root rot of apple in New Zeeland, caused by a Basidiomycete, is clearly different from SARD (TAYLOR and NEWHOOK, 1966).
+A root rot of apple in New Zeeland, caused by a Basidiomycete, is clearly different from SARD (Taylor and Newhook, 1966).